openai/openai-realtime-agents/README.md

 - Ilan Bigio - [ibigio](https://github.com/ibigio)

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on documenting your code changes and running the checks.
+Frequent contributors may want to install the optional pre-commit hook described there.